 Now you are dealing with multiple people and their accompanying work styles, motivations, habits (good and bad), and skills.
 How do you get the team as a whole to get more done at a faster pace?

-It’s challenging for sure!
-It’s also very doable.
-Start by challenging yourself to answer the following questions:
+When you’re the manager of a content marketing team, it’s challenging for sure!
+But it’s also very doable.
+To improve your marketing team’s productivity, start by challenging yourself to answer the following questions:

 No, this doesn’t mean that all meetings should really be emails, although a lot of them should.
 It just means that meetings should be leaner, more focused, and more efficient.
 Rather than looping everyone into meetings, or hold meetings simply to give status updates, consider implementing the following practices: